Goddess Lakshmi

 during the great churning of the ocean and chose to sit beside Vishnu.
 After that in all the following

-vatars of Vishnu, Lakshmi came down to earth with him.
+vatars of Vishnu, she came down to earth with him.
 When his incarnation was the dwarf Vamana Avatar, she came as Padma.

 With the boar incarnate of Varaha Avatar she was Kamala.
 With Parashuram she was Dharani, with Rama she was Sita and with